 2. Improved home (office) environment

-The work from home arrangements have seen drastic changes to the time that people are spending commuting to and from work.
+Remote work arrangements have seen drastic changes to the time that people are spending commuting to and from work.
 This time saved is now being invested into people’s home lives.
-Those who work from home now get much more time with their family, as well as more time to socialise with friends outside of work.
+Remote employees now get much more time with their family, as well as more time to socialise with friends outside of work.

 - More quality time spent with the family due to reduced commute times.